braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/analytics/email_performance_dashboard.md

 #### If a metric displays "0%" or "0"

-This means Braze recorded zero for that particular metric during the time frame you’ve selected.
+This means Braze recorded zero for that particular metric during the time frame you've selected.

 #### If a metric displays "N/A"

-This means that while Braze recorded positive counts for a particular metric for the time frame you’ve selected, the denominator for the rate calculation (either sends or deliveries in most cases) was zero.
+This means that while Braze recorded positive counts for a particular metric for the time frame you've selected, the denominator for the rate calculation (either sends or deliveries in most cases) was zero.
 This can occur when emails are sent out on one day and opens and clicks are recorded the following days, if your selected time frame does not include the date the messages were sent.

-#### If a metric displays “--”
+#### If a metric displays "--"

 This means Braze hasn't recorded any data for that metric during the time period you selected.
-If you haven’t set up or sent any emails yet, learn more about how to do so in our dedicated [Email]({{site.baseurl}}/user_guide/message_building_by_channel/email) section.
+If you haven't set up or sent any emails yet, learn more about how to do so in our dedicated [Email]({{site.baseurl}}/user_guide/message_building_by_channel/email) section.

 --->